kitschpatrol/yanki/readme.md

 ### Existing notes are untouched

-Yanki tags the notes it's in charge of with a hidden field, so it will never touch your existing Anki notes. (_But please exercise caution until the 1.0.0 release..._)
+Yanki keeps track the notes it's in charge of with a hidden field in the Anki note model, so it will never touch your existing Anki notes. (_But please exercise caution until the 1.0.0 release..._)

 ### Fancy markdown